 The roads are meant for the use of all, including vulnerable users such as bicyclists and pedestrians.
 But, the number of fatalities involving cyclists and pedestrians has risen, even as the number of fatalities involving motorists and other road users has dropped.
 That isn’t to say that bicyclists and pedestrians are not subject to state traffic safety laws.
 But even while they do obey traffic laws and ride or walk in bike lanes or safe zones created especially for them, they still are at risk from motorists who fail to respect their rights to use the roads.

-If you or a loved one have been injured in a bicycle accident in the metro Atlanta region or around Georgia, speak to an Atlanta bicycle accident lawyer at the Katz Law Firm about your rights to full and fair compensation for your losses incurred in the accident.
+If you or a loved one have been injured in a bicycle accident in the metro Atlanta region or around Georgia, speak to an Atlanta bicycle accident lawyer at the Katz Personal Injury Lawyers about your rights to full and fair compensation for your losses incurred in the accident.
 These damages could include medical costs, lost income, pain and suffering and other damages.
 Talk to an attorney at our firm and discuss your case.